Activating Your Milk Kefir Grains

-Congratulations on your new Mountain Kefir grains!
-Good news – your new little milk kefir grains are pretty low maintenance BUT they’ve been on a long and stressful journey, so it’s important that you feed them as soon as they arrive!
+If you're reading this, it probably means your new Mountain Kefir grains have arrived!
+Good news – your new little friends are pretty low maintenance BUT they’ve been on a long and stressful journey, so it’s important that you feed them as soon as they arrive!
 It will only take 2 minutes!!

-And while it’s less ideal, if you can’t look after your new grains right away, quickly pop them into the freezer until you’re able to.
+And while it’s not ideal, if you can’t look after your new grains right away, quickly pop them into the fridge for up to 48 hours.
+Just keep in mind, the sooner you feed them, the easier it will be to activate them :)

 Now, let’s get started on your first batch of milk kefir!